-Students must successfully complete a minimum of 1,000 hours in at least two practice education subjects.
+Students must successfully complete a minimum of 1000 hours in at least two practice education subjects.
 These hours must be completed within the normal working hours/days of the organisation hosting the placement.
-No leave of any kind may be included in this requirement, ie the full 1,000 hours must be completed.
+No leave of any kind may be included in this requirement, ie the full 1000 hours must be completed.
 (Australian Social Work Education and Accreditation Standards (ASWEAS) 2012 Guideline 1.2: Guidance on practice education programs).

-If students have consecutive sick days, the student needs to provide a medical certificate in line with the placement agency's absentee policy.
-Students must also provide a medical certificate to the Practice Education Team (email: fielded@uq.edu.au).
+If students have consecutive sick days, the student needs to provide a medical certificate in line with the placement agencies absentee policy.

-If a student requires an extension to their placement finish date, they must follow the process outlined in Section 5.5 of the Practice Education Guide.
+If a student requires an extension to their placement finish date, they must follow the process outlined in Section 5.5 of the practice education guide.